Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

         }
     }
     ```
-!!! note
+!!! warning "Issue with Synchronized"
     Performance overhead due to synchronization.

----

 ### **Double-Checked Locking**
 This improves the performance by reducing the overhead of synchronized block.

-???+ example "Double-Checked Locking Example"
+??? example "Double-Checked Locking Implementation"
     ```java
     public class DoubleCheckedLockingSingleton {
         private static volatile DoubleCheckedLockingSingleton instance;